CiscoAI/kubeflow-examples/README.md

 Here is the current list of apps:
 1. tf-mnist - TensorFlow implementation of MNIST.
-2. Kubebench - A benchmark implementation for measuring performance.
+2. kubebench - A benchmark implementation for measuring performance.
 Uses [kubebench].

 [kubeflow]: https://www.kubeflow.org/